shoui520/shoui520.github.io/docs/new-guide-preview.md

 ## 2.5 Grammar

 Learning grammar can be straightforward and complex at the same time.
 It's quite essential to learning Japanese and while it might seem daunting at first, there are resources out there that help make the learning process easier.
+The grammar learning process is relatively simple; just pick up a guide and read/watch it.

 There have been many resources throughout the years that teach grammar, many great and many not so great.
 Due to the nature of the topic, just one grammar resource may not be enough for everyone.